fastify/fastify/CONTRIBUTING.md

 ## Releases

-Declaring formal releases remains the prerogative of the project maintainers.
+Declaring formal releases remains the prerogative of the lead maintainers.
+Do not bump version numbers in pull requests.

 ## Changes to this arrangement